Naru Shinoya: 2024

-Remaining with her corporate team, NTT East, Shinoya formed a women's doubles partnership with Nao Yamakita, winning the Malaysia International in September.
-In December 2024, Shinoya concluded her professional playing career at the All Japan Badminton Championships, where she won the mixed doubles title with Kazuki Shibata and announced her retirement from the sport.
+Continuing to compete for her corporate team, NTT East, Shinoya partnered with Nao Yamakita in women's doubles and won the Malaysia International in September.
+Shinoya officially concluded her professional playing career at the All Japan Championships in December, where she secured the mixed doubles title alongside Kazuki Shibata before formally announcing her retirement from the sport.

 Coaching career

-Following her retirement, Naru Shinoya was appointed as the women's doubles coach for her corporate team, NTT East, in April 2025.
-Upon her appointment, she stated her goal was to develop junior players capable of reaching the national team.
-In May 2025, the NTT East pair of Hinata Suzuki and Nao Yamakita won the women's doubles title at the Japan Ranking Circuit tournament, defeating Arisa Igarashi and Kie Nakanishi of BIPROGY in the final.
-This victory led to Suzuki and Yamakita's selection for the Japan national team by the Nippon Badminton Association on 6 June 2025, a development that fulfilled Shinoya's coaching objective.
+In April 2025, Shinoya became the women's doubles coach for NTT East, tasked with developing junior players for the national team.
+The following month, Hinata Suzuki and Nao Yamakita, a pair representing NTT East, won the women's doubles title at the Japan Ranking Circuit by defeating Arisa Igarashi and Kie Nakanishi.
+Following this victory, Suzuki and Yamakita were selected for the Japanese national team on 6 June 2025.